Volunteering in Our Schools

 The following option is available to complete LiveScan fingerprinting:

 Monday through Thursday, from 9 am- 6 pm

 Note: All applicant fees will be charged and collected during the LiveScan appointment.

 Print the following form and take it to your appointment:

 Request for LiveScan Service

 Step 3 - Online Volunteer Application

-Do not start this step until you have completed step 1 and 2.
-Please scan a copy of your TB test so you can upload it as part of the application.
+Do not start this step until you have completed steps 1 and 2.
+Please scan a copy of your TB test to upload it as part of the application.
 Once this is done, click the link below to start your application.